Montana/terraform-provider-profitbricks-deprecated/README.md

 "apply" is called, Terraform can't guarantee this is what will execute.

 ~ profitbricks_datacenter.main
-    name: "datacenter 01" => "datacenter"
+    name: "datacenter 01" => "datacenterrename"

 ```

-Terraform will inform you about change that will happen once you run `terraform apply`
+Terraform will inform you about the changes that will happen once you run `terraform apply`.
+If you are satisfied with the summarized changes, then run `terraform apply`.

-To remove the infrastructure you have created run:
+To **remove** the infrastructure you used Terraform to create, run:

 ```
 $ terraform destroy